sanguine1038/Jackleg-Participants-MV/README.md

 * WORK ON YOUR OWN FAN STUFF, I LOVE PLAYING THEM ALL!!
 * This was all made by sanguine1038 (me) and I have no idea what I'm doing with GitHub so if anything is out of place here just be paitent.
+* if it becomes too much of a problem i will delete this repository entirely, dont take credit
 * READ THE WIKI!!
 NOW!
 * Trans rights!